shivChitinous/songburst/README.md

 # songburst
-Package to construct spiking network models of songbird nucleus HVC
+Package to construct models of songbird nucleus HVC

 ## files